 We also evaluate the ability of the different texture descriptors listed in table 1 to enhance the segmentation results.
-Almost all of the first order texture descriptors enhanced the segmentation results expect for the NPV where none of the descriptors were able to enhance it.
+Almost all of the first order texture descriptors enhanced the segmentation results except for the NPV where none of the descriptors were able to enhance it.
 The first order texture descriptor that leads to better segmentation results was the mean of the histogram, having higher percentage of accuracy, sensibility, PPV and NPV, with values of 90.58%, 89.36%, 94.08% and 87.08% respectively; the higher value of specificity was obtained using the entropy of the histogram, but the difference between the specificity of the mean and the entropy is only of 0.36% making it insignificant; the NPV was diminish by 1.22% using the mean of the histogram; the only first order descriptor that diminished the accuracy and specificity of the segmentation method was the Kurtosis of the histogram, diminishing it by 0.55% and 2.17% respectively.
 The accuracy, sensibility and NPV segmentation results obtained using the Haralick texture descriptors where similar to the ones using the first order descriptors, the higher values of accuracy (90.60%), sensibility (88.66%) and NPV (87.24%) were obtained with the homogeneity of the co-occurrence matrix; the contrast of the co-occurrence matrix increase the specificity and PPV significantly, getting values of 96.71% and 96.16% respectively and also increasing the accuracy, sensibility and specificity; none of the Haralick texture descriptors was able to increase the NPV value.
 The results of the segmentation using run-length texture descriptors lead to better results; the LRE and the SRE were the only texture descriptors of the ones listed in table 1 that were able to increase the NPV value, having the highest value (89.16%) using the SRE of the run-length matrix; the RLN of the run-length matrix was the only descriptor able to enhance all the segmentation results the highest value for the sensibility was obtained with GLN texture descriptor, but the difference between the sensibility obtained with the LRE and the GLN was only 0.15%.
 Table 5 shows the segmentation results for the texture that had better segmentation results in each category.

 Table 5.
 Original and Intensity images segmentation results